-We are committed to providing equal pay for work of equal value and aim to provide an equitable pay structure for all our employees and workers on various terms and conditions and to show the relationship between that the remuneration of our employees and senior leadership, and the role they play in delivering the strategic aims of the Council.
+As a Council, we recognise that employees are our most valuable asset, and we are committed to providing equal pay for work of equal value to reward the real difference they make to the people within our communities.
+We aim to provide an equitable pay structure for all our employees and workers and to show the relationship between the remuneration of our employees and senior leadership, and the role they all play in delivering the strategic aims of the Council.